postullat/NoMakler/README.md

 NoMakler
 ========

-J2EE project which filtering sites such as vasmagazin, real-estate ect., and return announcement which was add a real owner of flat
+Spring/Hibernate web project.
+Goal is to filter sites such as vasmagazin, real-estate ect., and return advertisements which were added by real owner of a flat